Overview

 Tidal Deformability

-The tidal deformability (Λ) acts as the critical observable linking microscopic matter properties to the gravitational-wave signatures detected during binary neutron star mergers.
-It quantifies how easily a star’s shape distorts under its companion’s gravitational field, directly encoding the stiffness of the underlying equation of state.
+The tidal deformability (Λ) acts as the critical observable linking microscopic matter properties to the gravitational-wave signatures detected during binary neutron-star mergers.
+For a binary star system, as the two stars orbit each other, they emit gravitational waves.
+For neutron stars with higher tidal deformability, the tidal imprint on the gravitational-wave signal is stronger.
 As the star becomes more compact, Λ falls sharply—reducing the tidal imprint on the waveform.
 This behaviour, captured in the Λ–M relation, is particularly sensitive to the presence of a quark-matter core: once deconfinement occurs, the reduced internal stiffness drives a visible kink in the sequence, providing an indirect but measurable indicator of the phase transition.

 For hybrid EoS models, this transition region produces a striking signature—an abrupt drop in Λ around the mass range corresponding to the hybrid branch in the M–R diagram.
 Within the context of GW170817 and the sensitivity of upcoming observatories such as the Einstein Telescope, this feature defines an astrophysical “hook”: a testable prediction that the imprint of quark deconfinement could emerge directly in the tidal phase evolution of binary inspirals.
 Thus, the tidal deformability is not only a measure of compactness but a probe of the fundamental structure of matter at supranuclear densities.